Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 Name: John Doe

-Contact Information: Number and email address.
+Contact Information: Contact number and email address.
 LinkedIn profile

 Education:

-- Master of Science degree in marketing XYZ University, Graduated May 2021.
+- Bachelor of Science in Marketing, XYZ University, Graduated May 2021

-- Relevant course: Market Research, Data Analysis, Consumer Behavior
+- Coursework that is relevant: Market Research, Data Analysis, Consumer Behavior

 Experience: